Diverse stages of star formation in the IRAS 18162-2048 region. Emergence of UV Feedback: Results

 The H$_2$ line ratio $1-0$~S(1)/$2-1$~S(1) provides insights into the excitation mechanism of the emitting gas (Fig.~\ref{fig:extinction_excitation} middle panel).
-For shock excitation, this ratio is expected to exceed $\sim10$, whereas for purely UV-pumped emission it is typically $\sim1.7$ \citep{burton1992}.
-After correcting the fluxes for extinction using our derived $A_V$ values, we obtain an average ratio of $\sim5.5$.
+For shock excitation, this ratio is expected to exceed $\sim10$, whereas for purely UV-pumped emission, it is typically $\sim1.7$ \citep{burton1992}.
+After correcting the fluxes for extinction using our derived $A_V$ values, we obtained an average ratio of $\sim$5.9.
 This clearly indicates that the H$_2$ emission in the region is inconsistent with purely shock-driven thermal excitation and instead points to UV fluorescence as the dominant process (see Sect.~\ref{sect:rv_diag}).
-However, \citet{burton1990} showed that in dense PDRs, collisional processes can alter the level populations, leading to deviations from those expected for purely UV-excited gas.
-Therefore, we are probably observing an intermediate case between UV excited and shocked H$_2$.
+However, \citet{burton1990} showed that in dense PDRs, collisional processes can alter the level populations, leading to deviations from those expected for purely UV-excited gas (see also \citealt{sternberg1999}).
+Therefore, we are probably observing an intermediate case between UV-excited and shocked H$_2$.
+This is more evident in the southeast region of our observations, where the ratio is greater than eight, although with just a few pixels with ratios consistent with shocks (i.e. $\gtrsim10$).